Bali with Grandparents and Kids: How Indian Families Can Travel Stress-Free

 Mistake 1: Overloading the Itinerary

-Trying to cover too much leads to exhaustion.
+Trying to cover too many places leads to exhaustion for everyone.

 Mistake 2: Ignoring Rest Time